mainde/klipper-moonraker-tapo/README.md

     {"off"}
   {% endif %}
 ```
-8. Restart Moonracker and that should be all.
+7. Restart Moonraker and that should be all.